Mitochondrial acyl carrier protein

-NADH dehydrogenase (ubiquinone) 1 beta subcomplex, 5, 16kDa is a protein that in humans is encoded by the NDUFAB1 gene.
-The NDUFAB1 protein is a subunit of NADH dehydrogenase (ubiquinone), which is located in the mitochondrial inner membrane and is the largest of the five complexes of the electron transport chain.
+Mitochondrial acyl carrier protein (mtACP), also known as NADH:ubiquinone oxidoreductase subunit AB1 (NDUFAB1), is a protein encoded by the human NDUFAB1 gene.
+As a soluble matrix protein, it functions as a scaffold on which mitochondrial fatty acid synthesis (mtFAS) builds de novo fatty acyl chains.
+The octanoyl (C8) form of mtACP provides the precursor for mitochondrial lipoic acid biosynthesis, and protein–protein interactions between mtACP and LYRM proteins are required for central mitochondrial processes, including the assembly of respiratory chain complexes, iron–sulfur cluster biogenesis, and mitochondrial ribosome assembly.
+Through its binding to the complex I subunits LYRM3 and LYRM6, acyl-mtACP is incorporated as a structural component of complex I, giving rise to its designation as NDUFAB1.

+mtFAS-derived acyl-mtACP and its interactions with LYRM proteins have been hypothesized to form a feedback loop that allows acetyl-CoA to regulate its own consumption through the assembly of respiratory chain complexes, which in turn controls citric acid cycle flux.

 Structure

 The NDUFAB1 gene is located on the p arm of chromosome 16 at position 12.2 and it spans 15,327 base pairs.
 The NDUFAB1 gene produces a 17.4 kDa protein composed of 156 amino acids.
 NDUFAB1 is a subunit of the enzyme NADH dehydrogenase (ubiquinone), the largest of the respiratory complexes.
 The structure is L-shaped with a long, hydrophobic transmembrane domain and a hydrophilic domain for the peripheral arm that includes all the known redox centers and the NADH binding site.
 NDUFAB1 is one of about 31 hydrophobic subunits that form the transmembrane region of Complex I. It has been noted that the N-terminal hydrophobic domain has the potential to be folded into an alpha helix spanning the inner mitochondrial membrane with a C-terminal hydrophilic domain interacting with globular subunits of Complex I. The highly conserved two-domain structure suggests that this feature is critical for the protein function and that the hydrophobic domain acts as an anchor for the NADH dehydrogenase (ubiquinone) complex at the inner mitochondrial membrane.